radiant-rstats/docs/model/app/logistic.Rmd

 Additional output that requires re-estimation:

 * Standardize: Odds-ratios can be hard to compare if the explanatory variables are measured on different scales.
-By standardizing the data before estimation we can see which variables move-the-needle most.
-Note that a one-unit change is now equated to 2 x the standard deviation of the variable.
+By standardizing the explanatory variables before estimation we can see which variables move-the-needle most.
+Note that a one-unit change is now equated to 2 x the standard deviation of the explanatory variable.
 * Center: Replace all explanatory variables X by X - mean(X).
 This can be useful when trying to interpret interaction effects.
 * Stepwise: A data-mining approach to select the best fitting model
 * Robust standard errors: When `robust` is selected the coefficient estimates are the same as a normal logistic regression standard errors are adjusted.
 This adjustment is used by default when probability weights are specified in estimation.